robinhood/faust/README.rst

 Faust is heavily inspired by `Kafka Streams`_, but uses asynchronous generators instead of a DSL.
-This way it blends into Python code, so you can use NumPy, PyTorch, NLTK, Django, Flask, SQLAlchemy, and all the other tools that you like in Python.
+This way it blends into Python code, so you can use NumPy, PyTorch, Pandas, NLTK, Django, Flask, SQLAlchemy, and all the other tools that you like in Python.

-Faust requires Python 3.6 and up, for the simple reason it takes substantial advantage of the new `async/await`_ syntax added recently to Python.
+Faust takes advantage of the new `async/await`_ syntax added recently to Python, and so requires Python 3.6 or later.
-The benefit to that is performance rarely seen before in Python systems.

 Here's an example agent processing "order events":